jozefbonnar/Discord-Image-Server/README.md

 # Discord-Image-Server
-A image server that works with discord and uploads through sharex An example in discord https://jozef.cf/8fZtDlM75N
+A image server that works with discord and uploads through sharex An example in discord image https://jozef.cf/9aUQVkEADF An example of gif discord image https://v.jozef.cf/qFLaQTwWHJ

 How to set this up:
 1) Either download this repositary as a zip or clone it into your webspace, after unzip it.